USCIS Fee Calculator: Current Filing Fees for Employment-Based Visas (2026)

 Frequently Asked Questions

-What happens if I submit the wrong USCIS fee?
+What happens if I pay the wrong USCIS fee?

-USCIS rejects the entire package and returns it unprocessed.
-No receipt notice is issued and no processing occurs.
+USCIS will reject the entire package and return it without adjudication.
 You must refile the complete package with the correct fee.
-Overpayments are typically refunded by check within six to eight weeks; underpayments require a full refile.
+And if you pay, USCIS issues refunds by check within six to eight weeks.
+Underpayments require a full refile.

-Does online filing always cost less than paper filing?
+Does online filing cost less than paper filing?

 Are USCIS fee waivers available for employment-based petitions?

-No. Employment-based applicants including EB-1A, EB-2 NIW, O-1, and L-1 petitioners do not qualify for fee waivers.
+No. Employment-based applicants, including EB-1A, EB-2 NIW, O-1, and L-1 petitioners, do not qualify for fee waivers.
 Fee waivers are limited to VAWA petitioners, T visa holders, U visa holders, and Special Immigrant Juveniles.
-Financial hardship is not a qualifying ground for employment-based fee waiver requests.

 Author's Profile